linux156/starter-academic/content/publication/conical-energies/index.md

 # Publication name and optional abbreviated publication name.
 publication: To appear in Rev. Mat.
 Iberoam.
 publication_short: To appear in Rev. Mat.
-Iberoam.
+Iberoam

 abstract: "Let $\\mu$ be a Radon measure on $\\mathbb{R}^d$.
 We define and study conical energies $\\mathcal{E}(x,V,\\alpha)$, which quantify the portion of $\\mu$ lying in the cone with vertex $x\\in\\mathbb{R}^d$, direction $V\\in G(d,d-n)$, and aperture $\\alpha\\in (0,1)$.
 We use these energies to characterize rectifiability and the big pieces of Lipschitz graphs property.
 Furthermore, if we assume that $\\mu$ has polynomial growth, we give a sufficient condition for $L^2(\\mu)$-boundedness of singular integral operators with smooth odd kernels of convolution type."
 # Summary.
 An optional shortened abstract.